karlOS123testing/pm4-selenium-tests/README.md

 # Overview

-Ellucian Shared Tests consist of a series of Selenium tests that will be used to automatically validate changes between the shared ProcessMaker and Ellucian architectures.
+PM4 Selenium Tests consist of a series of Selenium tests that will be used to automatically validate changes in ProcessMaker 4 releases.

 ## Trogdor

-These tests will ultimately be executed within a PM4 custom instance dubbed "Trogdor".
-Trogdor processes will be initiated via CI/API and then will execute the tests in this repository against the environment specified in the API call.
+These tests will be executed within a PM4 custom instance dubbed "Trogdor".
+Trogdor processes will be initiated via CI/API or manual requests and then will execute the tests in this repository against the environment specified in the request configuration.
 Once the tests have completed a report of the results will be provided.

 ### Inheritance in Tests